 “That question was informed by the consumer research we do every year,” Coveney said.
 “What we found is that [participants] would save more if they could afford it, but that’s the No. 1 reason for not saving more.
 A lot of people report raises that are pretty small.”

-Coveney believes auto-escalation schemes that are tied to a company’s compensation strategy could become a best practice for plan sponsors in the future.
+Coveney believes auto-escalation schemes that are tied to a company’s compensation strategy could become a best practice.

 As more workers shift into the withdrawal phase of their retirement planning, organizations are taking a more proactive approach to income planning for participants.
 Over 40% of large sponsors in the survey said helping their retired participants manage their income is a major goal.